ahmadjerjawi/Dotfiles-Dwm-enviroment/README.md

 - dmenu is i can say so much things
 - dwmblocks as my status bar
 and i am planning to add webage using surf to act as a config manager without the need of so complex one
+- dwm supports rtl languages but not St
+- new history atuin instead of the just shell history you need to setup it
+- fzf for file fidning in terminal

 ## Features